GuusToussaint/hyperband-aml/README.md

 Check it out if you are interest in applying one of the implemented optimizers to your problem.

 We have also written a [blogpost](https://www.automl.org/blog_bohb/) showcasing the results from our ICML paper.

+## Reproduce the results from the BOHB-RF assignment for AML

+Run the openml_evaluate.py file.
+To create the plots from the report, run the plot_results.py file.